 - Retention.
 In order to support the University's retention efforts, Campus Programs works to ensure that students have opportunities to become involved in the Baylor community during their first year.
 Throughout the academic year, Campus Programs collaborates with student organizations to make sure that quality programs are planned and produced to engage students and provide opportunities to get to know their peers.
-Annual programs offered during 2010 included Late Night at the SLC and Traditions Rally. - Create a greater sense of community among Baylor students, staff, faculty and administration.
+Annual programs offered during 2011 included Late Night, Bed Races and Chili Cook-Off, Fright Nights and Traditions Rally. - Create a greater sense of community among Baylor students, staff, faculty and administration.
 Programs are purposefully planned to create and support school traditions and allow for personal growth through socialization opportunities.
 Campus Programs seeks to foster an institutional commitment by planning activities that generate new friendships, a sense of belonging and personal development.
-Christmas on 5th Street consistently draws large numbers of student and community participants annually. - Continued involvement.
+Christmas on 5th Street consistently draws large numbers of student and community participants annually.

+• Continued involvement.
 Campus Programs strives to continue diversifying and educating Baylor's campus through a variety of programming initiatives that offer beneficial experiences for the community as a whole throughout the academic year.
 Fish Fry Festival, Fright Night, Bed Races and Chili Cookoff, Chinese New Year, Salsa Fest, Gateway to India and Fiesta! have proven successful in drawing the Baylor community together for inspirational programs that also educate the community.

 The Baylor Rising Artist Network (BRAN), established in 2003 as a partnership with the Baylor Hankamer School of Business music and entertainment marketing program, serves two purposes.
 Acknowledging that there is a great deal of musical talent on the Baylor campus, BRAN's primary purpose is to connect talented students to performance opportunities and, second, to provide Baylor students with enjoyable music and access to talented students.
 By 2008, BRAN initiated a partnership with students from the music and entertainment marketing program to form Uproar Records, which serves as the record label to help produce and promote student musicians on campus.
+The options for student musicians are endless.
+Annual events such as Acoustic Café, Chalk Talk, Comedy Nights and photo contests continue to entertain and build community while helping students find a place to develop and hone their talents.